lwasser/lwasser.github.io/_posts/2022-08-25-python-environments-test-github-actions2.md

 ---

-## How to test an environment?
-Introducing your new best friend: Continuous Integration
+## Introducing your new best friend: Continuous Integration

-In the previous post, we talked about how Python environment files can help you make a more reproducible environment that other people can install.
+In the previous post, I discussed the earth-analytics-python environment that I setup to support courses I was teaching at CU Boulder.
+In that blog I talked about Python environment files can help you make a more reproducible environment that other people can install.
-However, what we didn't get to in that post is the next level:
+However, what I didn't get to in that post is how to ensure that the environment will work on Windows, Mac and Linux.

-testing your environment in multiple operating systems (Windows, Mac and Linux).
+In my courses, students often had machines with different operating systems.
+A common pain point of teaching Python for earth and environmental data science was ensuring students had a functioning Python environment to work on.

+### Don't worry, testing isn't as scary as it sounds

+When i first heard about the idea of testing i thought -- RUN -- the other way - fast.
+This isn't science.
+But I was wrong.
+If you want to create workflows that others can use, then you need to ensure that yoru environment is reproducible.

+Now in another post I will talk about virtual solutions like DOcker.
+In fact the next step in this workflow is creating a docker environment so stay tuned for that post!

+But today - the subject at hand is creating automated tests using your new best friend - Continuous integration.

 While testing may sound complex, it's actually not too bad to set it up if you are using GitHub.
 Here i'll break that all down for you!